 Prawns have something of a mixed reputation as a sea fishing bait in the UK and are fairly widely used in some areas of the UK and little used in others.
 Despite this, they can be an extremely effective bait for a wide range of species such as dab, flounder, wrasse, coalfish, dogfish and whiting, as well as larger species such as cod and bass.

 It stands to reason that as prawns are found around all of the UK coastline then fish will naturally come across this source of food and therefore be receptive to feeding on it.
 Prawns can be gathered from beaches around the UK, or bought from supermarkets, fishmongers and some bait retailers.

 Gathering and Buying Prawns

 If live prawns are available they are best used as a float fishing bait where they will account for catches of species such as wrasse, pollock and bass.
 Set up the float rig and hook the prawn once through one of the segments near to its tail.
 This will allow the prawn to wriggle about and the movement will attract predatory fish.
-Although prawns hooked in this manner will not by any means stand up to powerful casting they will certainly survive a short lob out into deep water from a rock mark, and still be alive to wriggle and move.
+Although prawns hooked in this manner will not by any means stand up to powerful casting they will certainly survive a short lob out into deep water from a rock mark, and will still be alive to wriggle and move.
 Prawn baits presented in this manner can work particularly well when they are fished down a harbour or pier wall, or along a rock ledge where fish will be looking for food.
-Alternatively a prawn presented under a float can be allowed to move in the tide until it is noticed by a fish.
+Alternatively, a prawn presented under a float can be allowed to move in the tide until it is noticed by a fish.